espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

       python build.py menuconfig > Component config > Hardware Settings > Main XTAL Config > Main XTAL frequency > 40 MHz

-- In the above picture, four jump wires are used to connect the {IDF_TARGET_NAME} board and USB to serial converter.
+- In the above picture, four jump wires are used to connect the {IDF_TARGET_NAME} board and USB-to-UART converter.
 If you do not use hardware flow control, two wires connecting TX/RX and a simpler converter will be enough.

 .. only:: esp32